-- The RE lead is responsible for auditing, organising, sorting, maintaining and ordering quality resources for the subject. - We have a wide range across school to support the teaching and learning of RE. - Most resources are kept in the hall on the resource shelves, including a wide range of religious artefacts. - The upstairs storeroom contains a range of teacher resources. - Several books on a range of RE topics can be found in the library.
+- The RE lead is responsible for auditing, organising, sorting, maintaining and ordering quality resources for the subject. - We have a wide range across school to support the teaching and learning of RE. - Most resources are kept in the hall on the resource shelves, including a wide range of religious artefacts. - Several books on a range of RE topics can be found in the library.